 “Anyone who is a wine geek loves German Riesling.
 We were searching for years for the right partner in the Mosel when we finally formed a bond with Grans-Fassian winery in Leiwen whose family has been making wine contiguously in Trittenheim since the 1600s!
 At home and in Germany we were also tasting German Pinot Noir (Spätburgunder) that was absolutely delicious.
 Our new friends in Germany helped us find friends of friends who were growing high quality Pinot.
-We spent time tasting and following our curiosity until we narrowed in on vineyard sources in the southern Pflaz region as well as some delicious and bright Pinot from the Mosel itself.
-Together they make Liesl Pinot Noir, another stunning value in the Curious Cork portfolio!”
+We spent time tasting and following our curiosity until we narrowed in on vineyard sources in the southern Pflaz region.
+And it is from these vineyards that we make Liesl Pinot Noir, another stunning value in the Curious Cork portfolio!”

 –The Curious Cork Team

 Liesl’s vineyards lie in the Southern Pfalz region of Germany, where Pinot Noir thrives.
 The soils are deep loess-loam, which means sandy, chalky and clay.
 Perfect for Pinot Noir.
 The vineyard area in the southern part of the Pflaz receives significantly greater sunlight hours and warmth during the summers than most German wines regions.
 As Anne Krebiehl of Wine Enthusiast Magazine says, “Pinot Noir loves marginal climates.
 Which is to say, it loves warm sites in cool regions.
 This is the paradox behind the variety’s most poetic and captivating expressions.”
 Liesl Pinot achieves ideal ripening in this terroir, while the still relatively northern and continental climate maintains acidity and balance.